lgvr123/musescore-workoutbuilder/README.md

 Some icons made by [freepik](https://www.flaticon.com/authors/freepik) from [www.flaticon.com](https://www.flaticon.com/)

 ## Sponsorship ##
+If you appreciate my plugins, you can support and sponsor their development on the following platforms:
 [<img src="/support/Button-Tipeee.png" alt="Support me on Tipee" height="50"/>](https://www.tipeee.com/parkingb)
 [<img src="/support/paypal.jpg" alt="Support me on Paypal" height="55"/>](https://www.paypal.me/LaurentvanRoy)
 [<img src="/support/patreon.png" alt="Support me on Patreon" height="25"/>](https://patreon.com/parkingb)

+And also check my **[Zploger application](https://www.parkingb.be/zploger)**, a tool for managing a library of scores, with extended MuseScore support.

 ## IMPORTANT
 NO WARRANTY THE PROGRAM IS PROVIDED "AS IS" WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESSED OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.
 THE ENTIRE RISK AS TO THE QUALITY AND PERFORMANCE OF THE PROGRAM IS WITH YOU.
 SHOULD THE PROGRAM PROVE DEFECTIVE, YOU ASSUME THE COST OF ALL NECESSARY SERVICING, REPAIR OR CORRECTION.